InsForge — What is it?

 Why it matters

-InsForge is gaining attention due to its comprehensive approach to backend development, addressing the pain points of fragmented backend services.
-Its unique integration of database, auth, storage, compute, and AI gateway through coding agents stands out, offering a streamlined development experience for full-stack applications.
+InsForge is gaining attention due to its comprehensive approach to backend development, addressing the pain points of managing multiple backend services.
+Its unique selling points include a unified interface for backend operations, support for agentic coding, and integration with various AI and storage services.

 Source: Synthesis of README and project traits